 As I closed the door behind me, I learned something about mosquitoes.

 Did you know that mosquitoes can fly in rain that is thick enough to ground airplanes?
 I never knew that, but it’s true.
 So add “covered in mosquitoes” to your mental picture of a naked guy, in the black of night, in a driving rainstorm, trying to deploy a manual awning.
-Good times.
-But, I eventually got the awning deployed.
+Eventually, I got the awning deployed.

 What I decided to do next is so stupid, I can only blame it on blood loss from the mosquitoes.
-I decided we really needed the air conditioning, so I was going to hook up the power.
+I decided it was so unbearably hot and muggy, we really needed the air conditioning.
+So I was going back outside again to hook up the power.

 In what seemed like an eternity, I landed back in the puddle.
 Miraculously, I did not electrocute myself and the AC kicked on.
 Success!
 I made my way back to the RV.